Cambodia: French colonisation

-In 1863, King Norodom, who had been installed by Siam, sought the protection of Cambodia from Siam by French rule.
-In 1867, Rama IV signed a treaty with France, renouncing suzerainty over Cambodia in exchange for the control of Battambang and Siem Reap provinces which officially became part of Siam.
-The provinces were ceded back to Cambodia by a border treaty between France and Siam in 1907.

-Cambodia continued as a protectorate of France from 1867 to 1953, administered as part of the colony of French Indochina, though occupied by the Japanese empire from 1941 to 1945. and briefly existing as the puppet state of Kingdom of Kampuchea in mid-1945.
+In 1863, King Norodom signed a treaty of protection with France.
+The protectorate of France period lasted until 1953, with a brief interruption while the kingdom was occupied by the Japanese empire from 1941 to 1945 and simultaneously existing as the puppet state of Kingdom of Kampuchea in 1945.
 Between 1874 and 1962, the total population increased from about 946,000 to 5.7 million.
-After King Norodom's death in 1904, France manipulated the choice of king, and Sisowath, Norodom's brother, was placed on the throne.
+After King Norodom's death in 1904, France manipulated the choice of king and Sisowath, Norodom's brother, was placed on the throne.
 The throne became vacant in 1941 with the death of Monivong, Sisowath's son, and France passed over Monivong's son, Monireth, feeling he was too independently minded.
 Instead, Norodom Sihanouk, a maternal grandson of King Sisowath was enthroned.
 The French thought young Sihanouk would be easy to control.
-They were wrong, however, and under the reign of King Norodom Sihanouk, Cambodia gained independence from France on 9 November 1953.
+Under the reign of King Norodom Sihanouk, Cambodia gained independence from France on 9 November 1953.

-Independence and Vietnam War

-Cambodia became a constitutional monarchy under King Norodom Sihanouk.
-When French Indochina was given independence, Cambodia lost hope of regaining control over the Mekong Delta as it was awarded to Vietnam.
-Formerly part of the Khmer Empire, the area had been controlled by the Vietnamese since 1698, with King Chey Chettha II granting the Vietnamese permission to settle in the area decades before.
-This remains a diplomatic sticking point with over one million ethnic Khmers (the Khmer Krom) still living in this region.
-The Khmer Rouge attempted invasions to recover the territory which, in part, led to Vietnam's invasion of Cambodia and deposition of the Khmer Rouge.